Team503/SwiftMediaStack/README.md

 * Will sign up for a Github and do that soon - maybe today or tomorrow
 * Will update with OpenVPN instructions soon
 * Taking requests for additional stuff
+* Moving NGINX to a Docker is my next trick

 # Special Thanks